Book Launch: How to Launch a Book for More Sales [Printable Checklist]

 • BONUS: send your launch team to grab free copies through Amazon so their reviews show up as “verified” in search

-2. List Your Book on Book Promotion Sites
+2. Book Promotion Sites

+When launching your book, especially during your free book promo, you want to put it into the hands of as many readers as possible.
 This is where book promotion sites come in.
 You can use them for both your paid and free launch.
 In the launch scenario later on in the post, I’ll show you how to batch these sites together to give your book the boost it needs.

 Amazon ranks your book in the free store based on how many downloads it gets.
 The higher you rank, the more downloads you’ll get from Amazon browsers.